-its of a set of activities in various proportions.
-An iteration is a set of allocated scenarios, at are needed in order to implement those scenarios are developed and integrated with the iterations.
+An iteration consists of a set of activities in various proportions.
+An iteration is a set of allocated scenarios.
+The components that are needed in order to implement those scenarios are developed and integrated with the results of previous iterations.